 Born and raised in northeastern Kentucky, Lisa makes her home in Ashland with her husband, David and their son David Jr. Lisa has had a deep passion for music and sharing the gospel through singing since she was a child.
 In the early 90’s, Lisa visited Ecuador and Nicaragua during 2 summer missions’ projects where many souls were forever touched, especially hers.
 Lisa is a graduate of Liberty University and has had the distinct pleasure of studying under many great Southern Gospel artists at the Steve Hurst School of Music.
 Singing as a soloist for most of her life, Lisa is now very excited to be a part of a group with a true desire to minister the Gospel of Jesus Christ through song.

 Bill and his wife Pam have been married for 22 years.
-The couples daughter, Sarah, is a junior at Nitro high school and is an accomplished trumpet player and singer.
+The couples daughter, Sarah, is a senior at Nitro high school and is an accomplished trumpet player and singer.
 Bill worked for 21 years in public safety including 911 operations, law enforcement and the fire service.
 Bill is originally from Orlando , FL, and now makes his home in Cross Lanes, WV.
 Having been involved in music most of his life, Bill only recently began singing about 6 years ago with a group out of Lexington, SC called Forever Changed.
 Bill has also sang with Vocal Reunion out of Florence, SC and the Sunny South Trio from Florida.
 "I am honestly humbled that God would give me the talent and opportunity to spread the Gospel through song." says Bill.
 Favorite gospel singer: Mark Trammell.
 Favorite foods: Fried Chicken and Steak.
 Favorite hobby: annoying Sarah.

 The Bible teaches that God has made the plan of redemption so plain that anyone may be saved.
 We would like to tell you very simply how to find Jesus Christ and have the assurance of salvation.
 We proudly share the words and teachings of Rev. Billy Graham: